TL;DR

 Alpha thalassemia is defined as an inherited hemolytic anemia mainly due to deletion found on the alpha globin gene(s) leading to reduced production or absence of alpha-globin chains needed for the formation of the hemoglobin tetramer.

-Hemoglobinopathies, a group of genetic disorders, affect the structure or production of hemoglobin, the oxygen-carrying protein in red blood cells.
-These alterations in hemoglobin can lead to a range of conditions, including:
+Hemoglobinopathies is a group of genetic disorders that affect the structure or production of hemoglobin in the red blood cells.
+Common hemoglobinopathy disorders include:

-• Hemoglobin variants: These are less common hemoglobinopathies that involve single amino acid substitutions in the alpha-globin or beta-globin chains.
+- Hemoglobin variants: These are less common hemoglobinopathies that involve single amino acid substitutions in the alpha-globin or beta-globin chains.
 Some variants may have no noticeable effects, while others can cause mild symptoms or even life-threatening complications.
+These variants changes the structure of the hemoglobin chains making it less effective in oxygen delivery.

 What is Thalassemia?